Bill Withers songs have been covered by many singers

 It didn’t take long for radio DJs to start playing the B-side of ‘Harlem’ and the following year ‘Ain’t No Sunshine’ won a Grammy for Best Rhythm And Blues Song.

 As the years go by, artists keep releasing their versions of ‘Ain’t No Sunshine’.
 First up was Michael Jackson who released ‘Ain’t No Sunshine’ in 1972, enabling the song to chart two years in a row!
-In 1991 Paul McCartney released his version and two years later Eva Cassidy did the same.
+In 1991 Paul McCartney (The Beatles) released his version and two years later Eva Cassidy did the same.

 ‘Ain’t No Sunshine’ has firmly established itself as one of the most memorable songs of all time.
 It has been sung by most of the great artists and almost every covers band has covered it at some point!